morganross/apicostmultiplier/README.md

 # apicostmultiplier

+ACM is a GUI and a installer for 'process_markdown'.
+Process_markdown uses GPT-R and llm_doc_eval, whcih ACM also installs.

 apicostmultiplier programmatically combines Doc2saurus, FilePromptForge, GPT-Researcher, and LLM_doc_eval, and a GUI to produce written reports from a list.

 apicostmultiplier aims to improve output from any LLM by subdiving tasks to overcome context window limitations, and by including iteration, evaluation and revison.